Keeping my battery charged

 This session’s co-facilitator and guest teacher is Anita Roelands.
 Anita is an organizational psychologist and expert in burn out prevention and rehabilitation.
 She has always been fascinated by human behavior, and especially stress and trauma growing up around firefighters.
 After ending university exhausted and depleted, she made it her mission to teach herself how to channel her enthusiasm in a healthier way and to learn to excel while taming her overachiever tendencies.
 Anita is practical, no nonsense, and an all-around sweetheart who has devoted the last 15 years of her life helping people recreate balance in their lives.
 Anita is author of Nooit meer burn-out (Never again a burn out) which was published in 2012 and is in its fourth edition.

-For the overview of all the sessions and to sign-up for another session, click here.
+For the overview of all the sessions, click here.